plyycajk/data-analytics-power-bi-report357/README.md

 ![Customer Page](<Images/Customer Detail Page.png>)

 This page shows:
-- the customer trend (number of customers) within a line chart
+- the customer trend (number of customers) within a line chart (with a forecast for the next 10 periods)
 - the Top 20 cusomters by Revenue (gold bars show relative % of revenue for that customer when compared to the top customer)
 - Total customers per category bar chart
 - Total customers by country donut chart